stijn-dejongh/csgo-cfg/README.md

 Some aliases are not bound to keys and are intended to be used from the console.
 Here is a list of commands that you can use:

-* xhair_<name> : Change your crosshair to one of those I have preconfigured.
+* xhair_*NAMEGOESHERE* : Change your crosshair to one of those I have preconfigured.
 * swagyolo: trolly visual mode.
 Your crosshair and HUD wil change color when shooting.
 * ae: rerun the autoexec.
 Use this when changing binds (or other config) on the fly, so you don't have to restart CS:GO all the time.
 * damage_on/damage_off: Toggle displaying of damage on the top of the screen.
 These commands exist because the console will be full of debug info when activated.